lewdry/drawstring/README.md

 Drawstring is a vanilla JavaScript simple sketchpad.

-It is responsive to any broswer shape and size.
+It is responsive to any browser shape and size.

 It is implemented for both touch (mobile) and click (desktop).